igor-93/igor-93.github.io/index.md

 # Projects

-Since I started this page just recently, I am bit lazy to fill it with all of the projects I've done so far, so I will only mention one for now...
+Since I started this page just recently, I am a bit lazy to fill it with all of the projects I've done so far, so I will only mention one for now...

 It is a market notification tool.
 More about it [here](./market-alerts).